howhow/debug_print/README.md

 ## Purpose
 1. study how to impelmente debug print method
 2. study makefile
+3. study coding with vim/cscope

 ## Feature
-1. split print to stdout and stderr, easy to filter
+1. split print to different module, easy to filter
 2. colored print, easy to identify
 3. leveled print, easy to control